karmaniverous/blog/_posts/2024-09-06-generic-abstractions.md

 const entityManager = new EntityManager(config);
 ```

-... and inernally the types will just _work_.
+... and internally the types will just _work_.
 The `MyEntityMap` type will impose design-time constraints on the `config` object and the rest of my code, and prevent me (and other users of `EntityManager`) from making expensive mistakes while coding.

 ## What...
 That's It?

 Seems like kind of a ragged ending to a long article, doesn't it.
 Know why?

-Because the very act of writing this article sent me into a couple of new directions that will significantly (and positively!) affect the outcome for `EntityManager`.
+Because **the very act of writing this article sent me into a couple of new directions** that will significantly (and positively!) affect the outcome for `EntityManager`.

 Remember the question at the top of the article? _What the hell do I actually_ do _with my time?_